-Johán Bert Kloosterman (also Han Kloosterman) (B.1931) is a geologist, and the founder publisher of Catastrophist Geology (1976-1978), the journal devoted to the study of discontinuities in Earth history.
+Johán Bert Kloosterman (also Han Kloosterman) (b.1931 d.13 Nov 2016) is a geologist, and the founder publisher of Catastrophist Geology (1976-1978), the journal devoted to the study of discontinuities in Earth history.
 He has worked for mining companies, in West Africa and then in Brazil, mostly in alluvial prospecting for cassiterite, diamonds, gold.

 Between 1976-1978, Kloosterman published and edited Catastrophist Geology, which included contributions from Horace C. Dudley, Norman MacBeth, V. Axel Firsoff, Otto H. Schindewolf, Harold Aspden, René Thom and Roger W. Wescott.
 The journal ran 6 issues before running out of funds.